Business glossary

 Reporting revenue

-A company wants to maximise its income and minimise expenses, particularly in the beginning when building sales or acquiring customers, and costs are higher.
-A company records its financial activity, including sales and other income, at the end of a reporting cycle; this might be monthly, quarterly or annually.
+A company wants to maximise its income and minimise expenses, particularly in the beginning when building sales, or acquiring customers and costs are higher.
+Companies will record their financial activity, including sales and other income at the end of a reporting cycle.
+This might be monthly, quarterly or annually.

 The difference between gross revenue and net revenue